inspire-eu-validation/view-service/iso-19128/at50-getmap-version-parameter.md

 * Send a GetMap request without VERSION parameter and all the other mandatory parameters.

-    * Check if the service notify the missing parameter.
+    * Check if the service notifies the missing parameter.

 * Send a GetMap request with an invalid VERSION parameter and all the other mandatory parameters.

-    * Check if the service notify the invalid parameter value.
+    * Check if the service notifies the invalid parameter value.

 * Send a GetMap request with '1.3.0' value for VERSION parameter and all the other mandatory parameters.